saturnism/spring-on-gcp-gitbook/deployment/docker/container-awareness.md

 The output of `MaxHeapSize` is now `132120576` bytes, which is ~126MB, indicating that it's now respecting the 256MB limitation we assigned for the container.

 The JVM heap size should never be equal memory resource you assigned.
 In this case, even though we assigned 256MB of memory to the container, the Max Heap must be much lower than that \(e.g., 50% of that, or depending on your application\).
 This is because the JVM also uses native memory in addition to the heap.

-JVM native memory usages contains thread stack, code cache, metaspace, and potentially direct memory buffer allocations.
+JVM native memory usage contains thread stack, code cache, metaspace, and potentially direct memory buffer allocations.

 #### Estimate Memory Needs